Bee3D/Combo-lock/README.txt

-This is not going to be usable normally.
-You must install and inidivdual lock, not the entire file.
+Change the value of p to whatever you want the code to be.
-You also have to set it up by yourself.
-It's copy and pastablable code so once lua is setup it  should be easy.
+Feel free to copy and paste this, just leave the in-code credits